mercadona/rele/docs/guides/basics.rst

 Via the `Google Cloud Console <https://cloud.google.com/pubsub/docs/quickstart-console>`_ we create one, named ``photo-upload``.

-To authenticate our pubslisher and subscriber, follow the `Google guide <https://cloud.google.com/pubsub/docs/authentication>`_ on how to obtain your authentication account.
+To authenticate our publisher and subscriber, follow the `Google guide <https://cloud.google.com/pubsub/docs/authentication>`_ on how to obtain your authentication account.